-It has been estimated by scientists, that there are 600,000 deaths annually worldwide as result of this fungus.
+It has been estimated by scientists, that there are 600,000 deaths annually worldwide as a result of this fungus.

 Aspergillus is a genus of fungi (molds) that is one of the most common and deadly organisms in existence.
 There are over a few hundred species that can be found both outdoors and indoors all throughout the world.
 But only a few species cause disease, and those same species cause multiple diseases.

-The spores of Aspergillus can be found everywhere growing upon dead organic matter of the most varied kinds, and is spread by microscopic spores which float in the air.
+The spores of Aspergillus can be found everywhere growing upon dead organic matter of the most varied kinds and is spread by microscopic spores which float in the air.

 Its development is favored by warmth and moisture, and its spores are often found in enormous numbers in water damaged buildings.
 The spores can also be found in water, growing on crops and the food we eat.

 Some of the most dangerous molds of this group are Aspergillus fumigatus and Aspergillus terreus which have been identified by scientists as the most dangerous pathogens in humans.(1) A pathogen is an agent that causes infection or disease.
-The American Academy of Allergy, Asthma & Immunology says that the most common allergy and asthma causing molds include Alternaria, Aspergillus, Cladosporium and Penicillium.
+The American Academy of Allergy, Asthma & Immunology says that the most common allergy and asthma-causing molds include Alternaria, Aspergillus, Cladosporium, and Penicillium.

 A recent study published in The Lancet Infectious Diseases by Radboud university medical center/CWZ and Wageningen University & Research had shown that Aspergillus fumigatus is capable of rapid genetic adaptation in both natural environments and in humans.
 Science Daily reports that the researchers found that any change in the methods used to treat a fungal infection can stimulate the fungus to adapt.